pspakit/phisigmapiwebsite/docs/design-doc.md

 ## Technical Implementation

 The old website uses a React + Firebase tech stack.
-For the improved website, I will employ [`Next.js`](https://nextjs.org/) (React Framework) + Firebase for data storage.
-If backend service functions are required, I may look into serverless functions through google/firebase.
+For the improved website, I will employ [`Next.js`](https://nextjs.org/) (React Framework) + Supabase for data storage.

 For CSS Styling, I will most likely use [`Tailwindcss`](https://tailwindcss.com/) as there is built in support in Next.